visuthikosol/data_eng300SP_visuthikosol/homework_1/readme.md

 - "How do I impute AIRLINE_ID from CARRIER using a lookup?"
 - "How do I apply scipy.stats.boxcox and save as a new column?"
 - "Help me set up LinearRegression and RandomForestRegressor with train/test split and RMSE"
-- Genreal Debugging and helping find errors in code
+- General Debugging and helping find errors in code

 **What I changed and how I verified:**
 - Adapted the carrier lookup function after discovering from my own value_counts()